The 7 best vitamins for anxiety and stress

-However, a lot of people don’t consume any oily fish at all, and the proportion reaching the recommended omega 3 intake is only around 16%.
-For everyone else, supplements might be worth looking into.
+However, a lot of people don’t consume any oily fish at all, and the proportion reaching the recommended omega 3 intake might be as low as 16%.
+For everyone else, supplements to help with anxiety might be worth looking into.

 NRV for omega 3

 There isn’t a specific NRV for omega 3.
-However, the recommendation is the equivalent of two servings of oily fish a week, which comes to around 400mg a day.
+However, the recommendation is the equivalent of two servings of oily fish a week, which comes to around 375mg a day.